 A Quarterly Newsletter From The Greater Washington DC Area APS

-We are excited to be kicking off 2021 with our inaugural quarterly newsletter, an opportunity to connect with and engage our valued members.
-In this issue:
+We are excited to bring you our May 2021 newsletter, an opportunity to connect and engage our valued members.
+In this Issue:

 Matthew Barberio, PhD